MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/updating-existing-controls.md

 1. Copy or replace the component source from the old source file into **index.ts**.
 2. Copy or replace the contents of **ControlManifest.xml** into **ControlManifest.Input.xml** file.
-3. Copy all other peripheral component resources such as css, resx, img into the corresponding subfolder from the old project to the new project.
+3. Copy all other peripheral component resources such as css, resx, img into the corresponding sub folder from the old project to the new project.

 ## Updating Manifest file